nchain-innovation/overlay-network/docs/Step_by_step_application_setup.md

 On the Facuet website:
 1. Enter the Financing Service Key's Address into the text box.
-2. Click on the "Verify you are human" check box.
+2. Click on the `Verify you are human` check box (if present).
-3. Click on the "Shoot me the coin" button.
+3. Click on the `Shoot me the coin` button.

-The Facuet will provide feedback that the sending of funds was successful.
+The Facuet will provide feedback to indicate that the funds were successfully sent.

 It can take a few minutes for the funds to arrive.

-## 7).
+## 8).
 Check the Financing Service Address Balance
 Click on the Application Swagger interface, then under `Financing Service Admin` section:
 1. Expand the `Get Balance` endpoint.
 2. Click on the "Try it out" button.